GreptimeTeam/docs/docs/nightly/en/user-guide/manage-data/overview.md

 1 row in set (0.01 sec)
 ```

-### Overwriting specific fields in a table
+### Update specific fields in a table

-The overwrite policy is supported by default in the [InfluxDB line protocol](/user-guide/clients/influxdb-line.md).
+This update policy is supported by default in the [InfluxDB line protocol](/user-guide/clients/influxdb-line.md).
 You can also enable this behavior by specifying the `merge_mode` option as `last_non_null` when creating a table using SQL.
 Here's an example: